harshsharma6401/prep-project-jan-2022/README.md

 # MLH Prep Project
-It is a Reactjs-based weather website with an integrated **Progressive Web App**.
+It is a **Reactjs-based** weather website with an integrated [**Progressive Web App**](https://create-react-app.dev/docs/making-a-progressive-web-app/).

-The application fetched weather from your location once you allow your location.
-It comes with basic weather information like Temperature, Pressure, Humidity, Visibility and Wind speed.
+The application fetches weather for your location once you allow your location.
+It comes with basic weather information like Temperature, Pressure, Humidity, Visibility, Wind speed and how the weather Feels' like.
 The application shows **Hourly and weekly forecasts** for the current city and displays the same in **Graphical Interpretation.**
 If present, It shows the **Weather-warnings** for the impending problems with the weather.

 The user can also check this information for another location by simply searching it or pin pointing it on the Map.